 We work closely with other healthcare professionals involved in our patients’ care.
 Our knowledge and skills are shared with GPs, District Nurses, care homes and other health and social care professionals through multidisciplinary working and formal education programmes.
 This allows our expertise to benefit those who do not access Hospice services directly.

-Our Hospice In Your Care Home team works with nursing homes to deliver training and education in compassionate end of life care.
+Our Hospice In Your Care Home team works with care settings including nursing and residential homes, extra care and learning disability services to deliver training and education in compassionate end of life care.
+The team role models and provides bespoke training as needed.

 Find out more about the facilities we have at the hospice.